 Your media website may promote certain content on the homepage or any other prominent location on the landing page.
 But what happens after the user has already consumed that content?
 You wouldn’t want to miss out on an opportunity to engage them with something else and waste it on continuing to promote the stale content!
-Through a content recommendation system, you can replace it with new and meaningful content that will guide them down your website’s rabbit hole!
+Through content recommendations on the media network system, you can showcase new and meaningful content that will guide them down your website’s rabbit hole!

-Content recommendation systems offer a unique opportunity to add value to digital customer experience and user satisfaction.
+Content based recommendations on media network systems offer a unique opportunity to add value to digital customer experience and user satisfaction.
 However, companies must also add creativity to their algorithms to help users discover other aspects of your website.

 So go ahead, and get recommending!